bhisaac/5eFP/5eFP-SRD.md

 The Armor table shows the cost, weight, and other properties of the common types of armor worn in fantasy gaming worlds.

-**Armor Proficiency.** Anyone can put on a suit of armor or strap a shield to an arm.
+***Armor Proficiency.*** Anyone can put on a suit of armor or strap a shield to an arm.
 Only those proficient in the armor’s use know how to wear it effectively, however.
 Your class gives you proficiency with certain types of armor.
 If you wear armor that you lack proficiency with, you have disadvantage on any skill check, saving throw, or attack roll that involves Strength or Dexterity, and you can’t cast spells.

-**Armor Class (AC).** Armor protects its wearer from attacks.
+***Armor Class (AC).*** Armor protects its wearer from attacks.
 The armor (and shield) you wear determines your base Armor Class.

+***Heavy Armor.*** Heavier armor interferes with the wearer’s ability to move quickly, stealthily, and freely.
+If the Armor table shows “Str +1” or “Str +2”, the armor reduces the wearer’s speed by 10 feet unless the wearer has a Strength score equal to or higher than the listed score.

+***Stealth.*** If the Armor table shows “Disadvantage”, the wearer has disadvantage on Performance (stealth) checks.

+***Shields.*** A shield is made from wood or metal and is carried in one hand.
+Wielding a shield increases your Armor Class by 2.
+You can benefit from only one shield at a time.

+### Light Armor
+Made from supple and thin materials, light armor favors agile adventurers since it offers some protection without sacrificing mobility.
+If you wear light armor, you add your DEX to your Armor Class.

+***Padded.*** Padded armor consists of quilted layers of cloth and batting.

+***Leather.*** The breastplate and shoulder protectors of this armor are made of leather that has been stiffened by being boiled in oil.
+The rest of the armor is made of softer and more flexible materials.

+***Studded Leather.*** Made from tough but flexible leather, studded leather is reinforced with close-­set rivets or spikes.

+### Medium Armor
+Medium armor offers more protection than light armor, but it also impairs movement more.
+If you wear medium armor, you add your DEX, to a MAX DEX of +2, to your Armor Class.

+***Breastplate.*** This armor consists of a fitted metal chest piece worn with supple leather.
+Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer’s vital organs while leaving the wearer relatively unencumbered.

+***Chain Mail.*** Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing and to cushion the impact of blows.
+The suit includes gauntlets.

+### Heavy Armor
+***Half Plate.*** Half plate consists of shaped metal plates that cover most of the wearer’s body.
+It does not include leg protection beyond simple greaves that are attached with leather straps.

+***Plate.*** Plate consists of shaped, interlocking metal plates to cover the entire body.
+A suit of plate includes gauntlets, heavy leather boots, a visored helmet, and thick layers of padding underneath the armor.
+Buckles and straps distribute the weight over the body.

 ...